Clinical Trials (PDQ®)

 I. To prospectively estimate the incidence of lower extremity lymphedema in patients undergoing radical surgery with a concurrent lymphadenectomy with a concurrent lymphadenectomy for a gynecologic malignancy.

 II.
-To identify risk factors for the development of lower extremity lymphedema following radical surgery for each of three types of gynecologic malignancy and to develop a corresponding predictive model.
+To identify risk factors for the development of lower extremity lymphedema following radical surgery among patients with any one of the three types of gynecologic malignancy studied and to develop a corresponding predictive model.

 I. To identify the effect that lower extremity lymphedema has on quality of life (QOL) (as measured with Functional Assessment of Cancer Therapy - General [FACT-G] + disease specific subscale), psychological adjustment (as measured with Impact of Events Scale [IES] and Functional Assessment of Chronic Illness Therapy [FACIT] body image items) and physical disability (of lower extremity as measured with Lower Extremity Functional Scale [LEFS]) and physical function(as measured by FACT-Functional Wellbeing [FW] subscale, FACIT disease specific items & patient-reported outcomes measurement information system [PROMIS] items) and to investigate potential protective mechanisms (FACT-Social Wellbeing [SW] subscale and patient characteristics).